Albany Hancock: Publications

 Although Hancock was an enthusiastic amateur naturalist from childhood, his first serious publications did not appear until 1836, when he was 30.
-These were Note on the Occurrence of Ranicefis trifurcatus on the Northumberland Coast and Note on Falco ruazlies, Regulus ignicafiillus and Larus in Jardine's Magazine of Zoology and Botany.
+These were a note on the occurrence of Raniceps trifurcatus on the Northumberland Coast and notes on Falco rufipes, Motacilla neglecta, Regulus ignicapillus and Larus minutus in Jardine's Magazine of Zoology and Botany.

 From this slow start, Hancock went on to become one of the foremost naturalists of his day, producing some seventy notable publications many in the Annals and Magazine of Natural History.

 Hancock was a founder member of the Natural History Society of Northumberland, Durham, and Newcastle upon Tyne, and of the Tyneside Naturalists' Field Club.
 He was a member of the provisional board that established the College of Physical Science in Newcastle, a Fellow of the Linnean Society, a corresponding-member of the Zoological Society of London and an honorary member of the Imperial Botanico-Zoological Society of Vienna.
 He was awarded the Royal Medal of the Royal Society in 1858.